wesdoyle/nginx-security-demo/README.md

 The user-supplied query.prefix is directly inserted into the SQL query string.
 There's no filtering or escaping of special characters in the user input.
 As demonstrated in Phase 1, an attacker could inject additional SQL commands, potentially leading to unauthorized data access or manipulation.

-### The patch
+### The patch 🩹

-In Phase 2, the code is improved by using parameterized queries via the `sqlx::query_as!` macro:
+In Phase 2, we improve the Rust API by using parameterized queries via the `sqlx::query_as!` macro:

 ```rust
 let courses = sqlx::query_as!(